gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 * 32-byte cache line size
 * 1024MB DRAM with basic DRAM model with tCL-tRCD-tRP (17-17-17) cycles respectively

-Based on the above configuration, the ``riscvemu.cfg`` will look like below.
-You can modify your copy of ``riscvemu.cfg`` accordingly or just paste the contents below in your copy.
+Based on the above configuration, the ``config.cfg`` will look like below.
+You can modify your copy of ``config.cfg`` accordingly or just paste the contents below in your copy.

 .. code-block:: json